 Ration your time accordingly.

-It can help to make a note of how much time you should give to each question.
+- It can help to make a note of how much time you should give to each question, including revision time.
 Once you decide on your time outline, stick to it.
 Watch the clock, and once the allocated time has elapsed, stop and move onto the next question.

 In the end . . .